IshaanGhost/desktop-companion/README.md

 - **Drag Handle**: Click and drag the transparent border area around each widget (10px border)
 - The widgets have click-through enabled, so clicks pass through to windows behind them except for the drag handle area
+- Widgets can be positioned anywhere on your desktop

 ### System Tray Menu